davorg/dmp/chapters/chapter07.md

 These two functions do very similar things.
 The only difference is that sprintf returns its results in a scalar variable, whereas printf will write them directly to a filehandle.
 Both of the functions take a format description followed by a list of values which are substituted into the format string.
 The contents of the format string control how the values appear in the final result.
-At each place in the format string where you want a value to be substituted you place a format specifier in the format
-%m.nx, where m and n control the size of the field and x controls how the value should be interpreted.
+At each place in the format string where you want a value to be substituted you place a format specifier in the format `%m.nx`, where `m` and `n` control the size of the field and `x` controls how the value should be interpreted.
 Full details of the syntax for format specifiers can be found in your Perl documentation but, for our current purposes, a small subset will suffice.

-To put integers into the string, use the format specifier %d; !!!
-FOOTNOTE  2 %d is actually for a signed integer.
-If you need an unsigned value, use %u.
+To put integers into the string, use the format specifier `%d` (`%d` is actually for a signed integer.
+If you need an unsigned value, use `%u`) to force the field to be five characters wide, use the format specifier `%5d`; and to prepad the field with zeroes, use `%05d`.
-!!! to
-force the field to be five characters wide, use the format specifier
-%5d; and to prepad the field with zeroes, use %05d.
 Here is an example which demonstrates these options:

     my @formats = qw(%d %5d %05d);
     my $num = 123;

     foreach (@formats) {
       printf "¦$_¦\n", $num;
     }

 Running this code produces the following results:

     ¦123¦
     ¦
     123¦
     ¦00123¦

-You can do similar things with floating point numbers using %f.
-In this case you can control the total width of the field and also the number of characters after the decimal point by using notation such as %6.2f (for a 6 character field with two characters after the decimal point).
+You can do similar things with floating point numbers using `%f`.
+In this case you can control the total width of the field and also the number of characters after the decimal point by using notation such as `%6.2f` (for a 6 character field with two characters after the decimal point).
 Here is an example of this:

     my @formats = qw(%f %6.2f %06.2f);
     my $num = 12.3;
     foreach (@formats) {
       printf "¦$_¦\n", $num;
     }

 which gives the following results (notice that the default number of decimal places is six):

      ¦12.300000¦
      ¦ 12.30¦
      ¦012.30¦

 For strings we can use the format specifier %s.
 Again, we can use a number within the specifier to define the size of the field.
 You’ll